How To Avert Bank Redlining Through Fair, Inclusive, and Innovative Marketing Practices

 Ongoing Challenges of Redlining in Modern Banking

 The term still exists today, and in 2023, the Department of Justice (DOJ) reached the largest redlining settlement in U.S. history when the First National Bank of Pennsylvania settled a redlining case for $13.5 million.
-However, the frequency of the practice has been curved significantly thanks to decades of regulations leading to vigilance on behalf of banks and credit unions.
+However, the frequency of the practice has been curbed significantly thanks to decades of regulations leading to vigilance on behalf of banks and credit unions.
 Yet even the most ethical financial institutions have to be mindful of continuously exercising fairness and inclusivity in their practices.
 Many advantages come from the modern marketing landscape due to the technologies and data that marketers possess.
 Unfortunately, truly fair lenders can potentially put themselves at serious risk by unintentionally excluding certain populations from their marketing offers as a result of targeting what they view as desirable audiences.

 In this installment of Compound Interest, we will examine how financial institutions can steer clear of bank redlining risks from purely a marketing perspective.